Zhao Youqin

 Zhao Youqin (趙友欽 1271-?) was a Chinese mathematician, astronomer, alchemist, and Taoist monk.
-He is most well-known for his book Ge xiang xin shu (革象新书), translated either as New Elucidation of the Heavenly Bodies or New Writing on the Image of Alteration, wherein he described a new method to calculate pi.
+He is most well known for his book Ge xiang xin shu (革象新书), translated either as New Elucidation of the Heavenly Bodies or New Writing on the Image of Alteration, wherein he described a new method to calculate pi.

 Biography

 Zhao was born on July 26, 1271.
-Most knowledge about Zhao comes from three, slightly conflicting, sources: a Daoist biography Shangyangzi jindan dayao liexianzhi by Chen Zhixu, and two biographies in different editions of Zhao's own book Ge xiang xin shu (革象新书), one written by Wang Wei and the other by Song Lian (宋濂).
+Most information about Zhao comes from three, slightly conflicting, sources: a Daoist biography Shangyangzi jindan dayao liexianzhi by Chen Zhixu, and two biographies in different editions of Zhao's own book Ge xiang xin shu (革象新书), one written by Wang Wei and the other by Song Lian (宋濂).
 All biographies agree that Zhao was gifted in astronomy from a young age and that he was born in Jiangxi province.

-The Shangyangzi jindan dayao implies that, as a child, he was injured during the war waged by Mongol leader Kublai Khan upon the Song dynasty.
+The Shangyangzi jindan dayao says that, as a child, he was injured during the war between Mongol leader Kublai Khan and the Song dynasty.
 Zhixu's biography says that Zhao was a Daoist hermit, and later a patriarch of the Quanzhen (Complete Perfection) School of Song-Yuan Daoism.
 He ordained the next patriarch, Chen Zhixu (who wrote the Daoist biography mentioned above), in 1329.
-The Shangyangzi jindan dayao does not mention a date of death for him, suggesting he was alive when it was written (between 1331 and 1335).
+The Shangyangzi jindan dayao does not mention a date of death for him, suggesting he was alive when it was written between 1331 and 1335.

 Song Lian's biography agrees that Zhao was a Daoist hermit, claiming that he spent either 10 or 20 years writing a commentary on the Book of Changes (Yi jing) after obtaining a secret book on alchemy from an immortal Daoist master.
 However, this commentary has been lost.
 The biography further claims that Zhao gave a manuscript of Ge xiang xin shu to his disciple, Zhu Hui, while on his deathbed on Jiming mountain in the Zhejiang Province.
 This manuscript was later published by Zhu's disciple, Zhang Jun.
 The Jiangxi tongzhi states he died after 1368.
-However, this is not widely accepted as this would make him 97 at his time of death.
+This is not widely accepted as this would make him 97 at the time of death.